Writing Your Memoir – Three Months

 We'll give you the vital dos and don'ts of agent pitch letters and elevator pitches – you'll then write your own and get in-depth written feedback on both the letter and the short pitch from a Curtis Brown/C&W literary agent.

-Students will take part in a special 60-minute Zoom webinar with two top literary agents from Curtis Brown.
-They will discuss what literary agents do and answer your questions about publishing.
+Students will take part in a special 60-minute masterclass with a top literary agent.
+They will discuss the role of literary agents, the path to publication and answer your questions about the process.

 End of Course Submission